Understanding what the migration tool is for

 If you haven't already, now is the time to take a look at your site and decide if any of your content should be deleted, combined with other existing content, or deleted entirely.

 Is it time to rethink your site's information architecture?
 If your site is older and has grown, it may have become unwieldy and hard to navigate.
 Take some time to review site analytics if you collect them and speak with your colleagues and visitors to find out what's working with the site and what isn't.
-Use that information to consider how your primary navigation and links on your home page and major internal landing pages should be updated for a better experience for your visitors.
+Use that information to consider how your primary navigation and links on the homepage and major internal landing pages should be updated for a better experience for your visitors.
 If your department would like to take a deeper dive into this and you feel out of your depth, consider contacting the Office of Strategic Communications' Web and Interactive Communications team for assistance.

 Do you have a really large site?